Reimagining Leadership Together Globally

 Do We Need New Competencies in the Boardroom and C-Suite?

 This article is an excerpt from the Future Boardroom Competencies 2020 Report compiled by Competent Boards and provided by Helle Bank Jorgensen, CEO and Founder.
-This is part 1 of a 2 part series and is a companion to her interview on Innovating Leadership, Co-creating Our Future titled Future Boardroom Competencies that will air on Tuesday, March 9th, 2021.
-If you would like to read the entire report, it can be downloaded for free here.
+This is part 1 of a 2-part series and is a companion to her podcast Future Boardroom Competencies.
+The entire report, Future Boardroom Competencies can be downloaded here.

 FOREWARD